pallets/click/docs/command-line-tutorial.md

 This short, hands-on tutorial gives developers the minimal set of command-line skills needed to start using or building Click-based CLIs.
 It is written for beginners who may have little or no command line experience.
-All examples provide commands for both macOS/Linux (Bash) and Windows (PowerShell).
+All examples provide commands for both macOS/Linux (Bash) and Windows (cmd).

 ```{contents}
 :depth: 2